 - Hedge Buns

-These are only a few examples but if you see one of these birds flying around your house then try using some reflective tape to scare it away.
+These are only a few examples, but if you see one of these birds flying around your house, then try using some reflective tape to scare it away.

-What About Other Festive Ribbon or Tape
+What About Other Festive Ribbons or Tape

 Well, the point is, you can definitely use them without any issue whatsoever.
 But the only issue is that they won’t last long.
 Why?
 Because the UV (Ultra Violet) rays in the sunlight will ruin the quality of the plastic with time.

-Bird Scare Tape Vs Decoys
+Bird Tape Vs. Decoys

 However, it doesn’t mean that decoys are completely useless.
-In fact, predators such as fake owls, snakes, etc can work very well in small places.
+In fact, predators, such as fake owls, snakes, etc., can work very well in small places.

 Should You Put Bird Scare Tape on Windows?